Jewish Life and Culture in Poland, Past and Present

 Tour Dates & Pricing

-• Accommodation in 4* star hotels in Krakow
+• 3 nights accommodation in 4-star hotels in Krakow with breakfast

 • First class tavel coach